bevy-cheatbook/bevy-cheatbook/src/programming/_index.md

 This chapter is split into two sections:
  - [Basics](./_basics.md): Covers the absolute essentials you need to get started.
- - [Advanced](./_advanced.md): The next steps.
+ - [Next Steps](./_next-steps.md): The next steps.
 Things you will likely need for non-trivial projects.
+ - [Advanced](./_advanced.md): advanced topics, may be useful for specialized scenarios in complex projects.